Ashok Venkitaraman: Research

 Venkitaraman has developed technologies that help to identify and validate new targets for next-generation medicines against cancer and other diseases.
 Work in his laboratory laid the scientific foundations for the development of “protein interference” at PhoreMost, which he co-founded with Chris Torrance and Grahame Mckenzie.
 This new technology is now being widely applied in collaborations with major pharmaceutical companies.
-Venkitaraman’s laboratory has also devised new approaches to target cellular pathways initiated by enzymes like protein kinases.
+Venkitaraman's laboratory has also devised new approaches to target cellular pathways initiated by enzymes like protein kinases.
 For example, they have selectively interrupted intracellular signaling by blocking the molecular recognition of protein phosphorylation using small-molecule chemical tools, now being pursued by industry for anti-cancer therapy.
 He has worked extensively with UK industry to develop new medicines.
-Having served for many years on the scientific advisory boards of companies such as Astex Therapeutics and Cambridge Antibody Technology/MedImmune, he currently holds appointments with Sentinel Oncology and PhoreMost.
+Having served for many years on the scientific advisory boards of companies such as Astex Therapeutics and Cambridge Antibody Technology/MedImmune, he currently holds appointments with Sentinel Oncology and PhoreMost, as well as on the international scientific advisory board of the Chugai Pharmaceutical Company, a member of the Roche group.

 Venkitaraman has worked for many years to promote biomedical research in India.
-He leads a collaborative research initiative with the National Center for Biological Sciences and inStem in Bangalore, in which new technology is being applied to help develop drugs against cancer and other diseases.
-He has established an initiative for biological systems engineering at the Indian Institute of Technology-Madras, where he holds the Mehta Foundation Visiting Professorship.
+He leads a collaborative research initiative with the National Center for Biological Sciences and inStem in Bangalore, in which new technology is being applied to help develop drugs against human diseases, now supported by the Gates Foundation.
+He has established an initiative for the application of quantitative and engineering approaches to biological systems, the Centre for Integrative Biology & Systems Medicine, at the Indian Institute of Technology-Madras, where he holds the Mehta Foundation Visiting Professorship.